Appdynamics/mark-nodes-historical/README.md

 # Mark Nodes Historical

-<b> Note: This project is NOT officially supported by AppDynamcis </b>
+<b> Note: This project is NOT officially supported by AppDynamics </b>

 Mark AppDynamics Nodes as Historical Nodes